 I have open positions for PhD students!
 These positions are fully funded.
 Interested in groundbreaking computer systems research?
-Have a look at the research focus areas and email me your CV, transcript, and availability if you are motivated, have a strong academic record, and you'd like to join the team!
+Have a look at the DISCS Lab research focus areas and get in touch if you are motivated, have a strong academic record, and you'd like to join the team!
 Please read this before sending me email.

 Current Research Focus

 Data powers everything we do and we are collecting it at unprecedented rates.
 The driver for my current research is to create a storage infrastructure that enables us to gain insights from this data in a fast and energy-conscious manner.
-I am particularly interested in the following areas:
+See our latest work and research directions on the DISCS lab website.

 Key-value stores (KVs) are a crucial component in cloud computing because they can efficiently handle large-scale, diverse data (e.g., deployed in the infrastructure of Google, Apple, Facebook, and Amazon).
 In my dissertation, Redesigning Persistent Key-Value Stores for Future Workloads, Hardware, and Performance Requirements, I proposed new techniques to improve persistent KVs.
 I designed and built four novel open-source systems: TRIAD, FloDB, SILK, and KVell.
 For an overview, have a look at my job talk.